Fabian-Geyer/lockdown-training/README.md

 Telegram bot to organize the gymnastics training or any other fitness training at home based on python and a mongo db.
 Mainly developed for the awesome artistic gymnastics lads from stuttgart.

-The bot allows you to offer online trainings for your friends and they can also offer trainings themselfes.
+The bot allows you to offer online trainings for your friends and they can also offer trainings themselves.

 ## Usage